 Hatfield Walking Tour

 In connection with my daughter’s study in England, we had a 24-hour visit to the University of Hertfordshire in Hatfield and into London.

-We departed from Norway at 7 am, took a bus from Standsted Airport to Hatfield.
-Walked through the town and up to the castle before visiting the university.
+We departed from Norway at 7 am, took a bus from Stansted Airport to Hatfield.
+Walked through the town and up to the Hatfield House before visiting the university.